PETRAS: Internet of Things (IoT) Research Hub

-Mariarosaria Taddeo is an Associate Professor and Senior Research Fellow.
-She is also the Programme Director of the DPhil in Information, Communication and the Social Sciences at the Oxford Internet Institute.
-She is also a Faculty Fellow at the Alan Turing Institute.
+Professor Taddeo is Professor of Digital Ethics and Defence Technologies.
+She is also the Programme Director of the DPhil in Information, Communication and the Social Sciences at the Oxford Internet Institute and Dslt Ethics Fellow at the Alan Turing Institute.

 Before joining the OII, Taddeo was Research Fellow in Cyber Security and Ethics at the Department of Politics and International Studies, University of Warwick.
 From 2010 to 2012 she held a Marie Curie Fellowship at the University of Hertfordshire, where she was working on information warfare and its ethical implications.